Support for Massachusetts EI Programs for Supervision of Interns

 - MGH Institute of Health Professions: Graduate degree program in Speech Language Pathology with an EI Concentration

-- UMASS Boston: Bachelor's degree program in Early Education and Care in Inclusive Settings: Early Intervention concentration
+- UMASS Boston: Bachelor's degree program in Early Education and Care in Inclusive Settings

-Internships of at least 300 hours will be supported with a total of $500 per student per semester.
-The hosting Massachusetts EI program will receive $300 and the site supervisor will receive $200.
+Internships of at least 300 hours will be supported and hosting EI programs can submit applications for multiple interns per semester.
+The hosting Massachusetts EI program will receive $300 per semester and each site supervisor will receive $200.